Leopoldo Faretra

 Leopoldo Faretra (Grottaminarda, 1 February 1908 – Passo Eclano, 25 May 2001) was an Italian physician.
-He devoted his life to those in need of care and was strongly opposed to his political ideals.
-From 2 November 1943 to 13 April 1945 directed the Infirmary in Italian concentration camp in Hemer, in the northwest of Germany, in which he worked a resistance unarmed, allowing them to escape the German heavy work in the hundreds of Italians.
-On 3 September 1944, Faretra was reported to the Gestapo for propagating anti-German propaganda and to have caused the failure of the request for voluntary cooperation by the Germans advanced to the Italian military infirmary run by him.
-After his death, 16 March 2010 he was awarded the Medal of Honor due to him as an Italian citizen deported to a concentration camp Nazi.
+He devoted his life to those in need of care and was strongly attached to his political ideals.
+After his death, on 16 March 2010 he was awarded the Medal of Honor as an Italian citizen deported to a Nazi concentration camp.

-Life
+Early life

 Leopoldo Faretra was born in Grottaminarda.
-He devoted his life to poor and needy people and he fought against infant mortality.
+He devoted his life to poor and needy people and fought infant mortality.

+Career

-From 2 November 1943 to 13 April 1945, he directed Italian infirmary in the concentration camp of Hemer, in the north-west of Germany.
-Here, he prescribed a lot of false medical certificates to deported people in order to get them away from death caused by work in heavy industry.
+From 2 November 1943 to 13 April 1945 he directed the Infirmary in the Italian concentration camp in Hemer, in northwest Germany.
+He created many false medical certificates in an attempt to allow hundreds of Italians to avoid work in German factories.

+On 3 September 1944, Faretra was reported to the Gestapo for propagating anti-German propaganda and causing the failure of the request for voluntary cooperation by the Germans.

-He worked as health officer in Rocchetta Sant'Antonio.
-Then he moved to Venezuela cause of his socialist ideals and because there were needed doctors.
-There, doctor Faretra was the only one who gave immediately help to survivors of an air accident through impassable paths risking his life.
+Post-war, he worked as health officer in Rocchetta Sant'Antonio.
+He migrated to Venezuela because of his socialist ideals.
+Faretra notably gave immediate help to survivors of an air crash at risk to his own life.

-In 1957 he specialized in gynaecology and he managed to save a lot of unborn children and women in childbed through surgical operations.
-On 16 May 2010 it was award him a medal of honour because he was an Italian deported in a Nazi lager.